intvnut/homework_answers/README.md

 homework answers here.

 Also, I haven't included _every_ such answer.
-Some are better than others, and a few were left on the cutting room floor..
+Some are better than others, and a few were left on the cutting room floor.

 ## My Other Quora-Related Repos